pgrill/guidelines/programming/languages/kotlin/README.md

 ## Android

-[//]: # TBD: Make a linked reference to the Android guidelines.
-Please refer to the Android guidelines to learn more.
+Please refer to the [Android guidelines](../../frameworks-and-libraries/android) to learn more.

 # Learning Resources